-Putting that storage space to use could be the best thing that can do for your home — it truly can come in handy for so many things.
-Here’s what you should consider while thinking of your design.
+Putting that space to use could be the best thing that can do for your home — it truly can come in handy for so many things.
+Here’s what you should consider when contemplating a modern finished basement design.

 After you’ve chosen the material, you can begin to focus on the aesthetics.
 Search all the floor designs that you might think will work for your space and the theme you have in mind.
 This could be a time-consuming and daunting task, so take your time and finalize a flooring style that will work best for you (or consult a design expert!)
 You’ll need to consider these three attributes: durability, attractiveness, and water-tightness.

 Begin by checking the basement walls for any excessive moisture.
 If there’s moisture on your walls opt for wall paneling.
 Unlike wooden framing that may rot or metal frames that leave ugly rust spots, paneled walls are made from durable high-density foam insulation.
 The paneling not only functions well but can also prove an attractive stylistic choice for your basement walls.

 Suspended ceilings are a good option for your basement.
 They allow easy access to ducts, electrical cords, and cables.
 These ceilings are also water-resistant.
 Other important aspects to consider when choosing ceiling material are noise control and thermal regulation.
 Depending on whether you intend to use your finished basement for work or play, you’ll either want to keep the noise from the rest of the house out or the noise from the basement contained within.